efeminella/jqote2-template-loader/README.md

 #jQote2 Template Loader
 A jQuery Plugin which provides an API for loading external templates and, retrieving the compiled templates.

+## Examples
-Assume a template names "example.tpl" which contains the following template:
+Assume a template file named "example.tpl" which contains the following template:

 ``` javascript
 <script type="text/html" id="articles_tpl">